NESTER: An Adaptive Neurosymbolic Method for Causal Effect Estimation: Proofs of Propositions

-\textbf{Side note:} $\theta$ is overloaded in the previous expression only for convenience and staying in line with typical program synthesis expressions.
-Each $\theta$ is however updated independently while training the above program using gradient descent.
+Note that $\theta$ is overloaded in the above expression only for convenience and readability; each $\theta$ is however updated independently while training the above program using gradient descent.

-It is clear that the expression for $y$ can be synthesized using $\mathcal{L}$ for any given $m, n$.
-Now, as part of our construction, set $s(r)=0; \forall r\in \mathcal{L}$ to synthesize programs of arbitrary depth and width without worrying about structural cost of the synthesized program.
-Now the path cost $p$ of a node $u$ returned by the synthesizer contains only the prediction error value of the program at the node $u$.
-Using Proposition~\ref{prop1}, $p$ is at most $\epsilon$ away from the path cost of the optimal solution (node with the expression for $y$, the output of $\mathcal{N}$).
-Since path cost of any node only contains the prediction error values, we conclude that the error/loss incurred by the synthesized program is $\epsilon-$close to the error/loss incurred by $\mathcal{N}$. \end{proof}
+Using Expression~\ref{npsexpression}, it is clear that Eqn~\ref{nn expression} can be synthesized using $\mathcal{L}$ for any given $n, d$.
+Now, as part of our construction, set $s(r)=0; \forall r\in \mathcal{L}$ to synthesize programs of arbitrary depth and width without worrying about the structural cost of the synthesized program.
+Now the path cost $p$ of a node $u$ returned by the synthesizer contains only the prediction error value of the program at the node $u$ (Eqn ~\ref{objective}).
+Using Lemma~\ref{prop1}, $p$ is at most $\epsilon'$ away from the path cost of the optimal solution (node with the expression for $y$, the output of $\mathcal{N}$).
+Since the path cost of any node only contains the prediction error values, we conclude that the loss incurred by the synthesized program is $\epsilon'-$close to the loss incurred by $\mathcal{N}$.